-Material amendments to the initial filing must be notified to the Central Bank in advance.
+Material amendments to the initial filing must be filed with the Central Bank.
 The Central Bank may object to the amendments notified to it and amendments and/or associated activities objected to by the Central Bank may not be made.